Parthmadan-1/Bulky/README.md

 ### Install Postal Free SMTP Software
 #### Prerequisites
 Postal runs entirely using containers which means to run Postal you'll need some software to run these containers.
-We recommend using Docker for this purpose but you can use whatever software you wish.
+I recommend using Docker for this purpose but you can use whatever software you wish.

 To install docker, run below commands.
 (NOTE: Each command starts with a – )
 ```